-The dissertation represents the culminating research experience for Ph.D. students by means of which degree candidates are expected to complete quality original scholarship that contributes to the candidate's specific field within the Study of Religion.
-For information about registering for continuous enrollment while working on the dissertation, see above.
-For information about dissertation research credits (RLGN 6995) see page 30.
+The dissertation represents the culminating research experience for Ph.D. students through which degree candidates complete quality original scholarship that contributes to the candidate's specific field within the study of religion.
 Information, deadlines, and instructions about the Dissertation and Graduation are available on the OGE site.

-If the title of the dissertation changes between the defense of the proposal and the defense of the dissertation, no special paperwork need be filed in the JDP office, but the student must convey the proper final title to the Program Manager at the time that the dissertation is completed and successfully defended.
+If the title of the dissertation changes between the defense of the proposal and the defense of the dissertation, no special paperwork need be filed in the JDP Office, but the student must convey the proper final title to the Program Manager at the time that the dissertation is completed and successfully defended.